Study Guide for Plutarch's Life of Publicola

 For there came ambassadors to Rome which brought letters from King Tarquin, full of sweet and lowly speeches to win the favour of the people, with commission to use all the mildest means they could, to dulce and soften the hardened hearts of the multitude: who declared how the king had left all pride and cruelty, and meant to ask nought but reasonable things.

-Note: Stop and narrate if you want.
+Stop and narrate if you want.

 The consuls thought best to give them open audience, and to suffer them to speak to the people.
-But Valerius was against it, declaring it might peril the state much, and deliver occasion of new stir unto a multitude of poor people, which were more afraid of wars, than of tyranny.
+But Valerius was against it, declaring it might peril the state much, and deliver occasion of new stir unto a multitude of poor people, which were more afraid of wars than of tyranny.

-Note: Stop and narrate if you want.
+Stop and narrate if you want.

-Note: Stop and narrate if you want.
+Stop and narrate if you want.

-Note: Stop and narrate if you want.
+Stop and narrate if you want.
+What was the real purpose of the ambassadors' remaining in Rome?

 Narration and Discussion